 Such an interpretation, however, poses serious mythological difficulties beginning with the fact that Haides is the elder brother of Zeus, universally regarded as the father of Dionysos.
 More significantly, however, there is Dionysos’ descent and harrowing of the underworld to retrieve the soul of Semele:

-The strains of Orphism which make Kore-Persephone his first, divine mother:
+The Orphic tradition that makes Kore-Persephone his first, divine mother:

 Ah, maiden Persephoneia!
 You could not find how to escape your mating!
 No, a serpent was your mate, when Zeus changed his face and came, rolling in many a loving coil through the dark to the corner of the maiden’s chamber, and shaking his hairy chaps he lulled to sleep as he crept the eyes of those creatures of his own shape who guarded the door.
 He licked the girl’s form gently with wooing lips.
 By this marriage with the heavenly serpent, the womb of Persephone swelled with living fruit, and she bore Zagreus the horned baby, who by himself climbed upon the heavenly throne of Zeus and brandished lightning in his little hand, and newly born, lifted and carried thunderbolts in his tender fingers.
 (Nonnos, Dionysiaka 6.155)

 Not to mention the radical differences in the two Gods’ personalities (can you imagine Haides being amused by the drunken, phallic antics of the satyrs?) and their activities (Dionysos’ tendency to travel widely and interact intimately with his followers while Haides is reclusive and remains aloof from his subjects).

 And yet Dionysos is unquestionably a chthonic deity and a lord of souls.
 He offers deliverance to the dead, intervening on their behalf with Persephone and the underworld judges: